alessio-proietti/2022-IN490-exam/README.md

 More recently the team behind rusty-hermit released a template demo project on which it is possible to iterate towards custom and arbirtary complicated kernels.

 So the author tried enforcing the connectivity between various instances of rusty-hermit, he failed again.
 What perhaps is interesting is that the vanilla demo (and projects which don't need network) at least compiles and runs.
 You can find more information in details here https://github.com/hermitcore/rusty-demo.

-Anyways I'll report here some steps you should do to make a demo up and running.
+I'll report here some steps you should do to make a demo up and running.

 1) Be sure to have rustup, QEMU installed as well as NASM assembler which is required to SMP in x86_64 architecture.